www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 # Complete Source Code
 > So, what are the commands required in order to model and solve the problem?

-So in essence the complete source code of solving the source code looks like
+So in essence the complete source code for solving the problem looks like
 this:
 ```
 /*